Responsive website

 MY ROLE

-As a Website Designer, I was hired to identify all issues and find solutions to keep 80% of City Cycle’s customers to make bike reservations through the website.
+As a Website Designer, I was hired to identify all issues and find solutions to recover 80% of City Cycle’s customers to make bike reservations through the website.
 But the major question is how might City Cycles encourage customers to rent bikes on their website?

 SOLUTION